 Sherlock is a mysterious and malevolent presence in the shadows – at least to begin with.
 It should be a surprise to viewers how much he is – or isn't – going to play a part.
 When we do meet him, he's not what the characters expect.
 We're attempting to give a version of Sherlock that people haven't seen before.
 Time jumps in the show, to [show] someone who was once a genius and yet is clutching at straws.
 Is any of that genius left in the shell? [...]
 My character's legacy, good or bad, unravels throughout the series.
 It's also not a spoiler that the show takes place at different times.
 The story, as we meet our characters is in a London that's fallen into complete disarray.
 It has a nightmarish, apocalyptic quality.
 There's the Sherlock of that present and what we see in flashbacks, which is the Sherlock of old – or young, if you see what I mean.

-You can check out an image of Lloyd-Hughes as Holmes below, along with a few more stills shared by the actor via Twitter.
+You can check out some stills of Lloyd-Hughes as Holmes below, shared by the actor via Twitter.

 — Henry Lloyd-Hughes (@MatineeIdle) February 25, 2021